Ashok-0003/repo-3/Overview/Process/Branching-Strategy-and-Policies.md

 1. Check for linked work items – REQUIRED.
 1. Check for Comment Resolution – REQUIRED.
 1. Squash Merge.
-1. Mandatory approvers based on ADO groups like ARM templates approved by DevOps lead, Mobile changes approved by Mobile feature teal lead.
+1. Mandatory approvers based on ADO groups like ARM templates approved by DevOps lead, Mobile changes approved by Mobile feature team lead.

 ## Pull Request
 1. Developer will raise a pull request for the master branch only.